Support

 Remaining Units × Cost of Remaining Units = Ending Inventory

-FIFO example
+FIFO method example

 To better demonstrate how FIFO works, let’s use an example.